OsaidAlhomedy/data-structures-and-algorithms/java/linked-list-challenges/README.md

 The approach is simple I used two references , current and previous which helped me to determine which comes after and which comes before.

 The approach for the kThFromEnd method is to subtract the index from the size as explained in the whiteboard.

+The approach for zipping the lists together is explained the whiteboard.

 ## Solution